 One striking difference between the two species was in genome size, as represented by assembly span: the R. varieornatus assembly had a span of 55 Mb, half that of H. dujardini (Table 2).
 This difference could have arisen through whole genome duplication, segmental duplication, or more piecemeal processes of genome expansion or contraction.
 H. dujardini had 5,984 more predicted genes than R. varieornatus.
 These spanned ~23 Mb, and accounted for about half the additional span.
 There was no difference in number of exons per gene between orthologues or in the whole predicted gene set.
-However, comparing orthologues, the intron span per gene in H. dujardini was on average twice that in R. varieornatus (Figure 1B), and gene length (measured as start codon to stop codon in coding exons) was ~1.3 fold greater in H. dujardini (Supplementary Figure S3).
+However, comparing orthologues, the intron span per gene in H. dujardini was on average twice that in R. varieornatus (Figure 1B), and gene length (measured as start codon to stop codon in coding exons) was ~1.3 fold greater in H. dujardini (Table 2, Supplementary Figure S3).
 There was more intergenic noncoding DNA in H. dujardini, largely explained by an increase in the repeat content (28.6 Mb in H. dujardini, versus 11.1 Mb in R. varieornatus).

 Figure 1 The genomes of Hypsibius dujardini and Ramazzottius varieornatus.
 (A) Linkage conservation but limited synteny between H. dujardini and R. varieornatus.
-Whole genome alignment was performed with Murasaki {Popendorf, 2010 #1257} (reference) The left panel shows the whole genome alignment.
+Whole genome alignment was performed with Murasaki {Popendorf, 2010 #1257}.
+The left panel shows the whole genome alignment.
 Similar regions are linked by a line colored following a spectrum based on the start position in R. varieornatus.
 To the right is a re-alignment of the initial segment of H. dujardini scaffold0001 (lower), showing matches to several portions of R. varieornatus Scaffold0002 (above), illustrating the several inversions that must have taken place.
 The histograms show pairwise nucleotide sequence identity between these two segments.
 (B) Increased intron span in H. dujardini.
 H. dujardini genes are longer because of expanded introns.
 Frequency histogram of log2 ratio of intron span per gene in 4,728 H. dujardini genes compared to their orthologues in R. varieornatus.
 Outliers are defined as genes in H. dujardini whose CDS are 20% longer (long outliers; orange; 576 genes) or 20% shorter (short outliers; black; 294 genes) than their orthologues in R. varieornatus.
-(C) Gene neighbourhoods conservation between H. dujardini and R. varieornatus.
-To test conservation of gene neighbourhoods, we asked whether genes found together in H. dujardini were also found close together in R. varieornatus.
+(C) Gene neighborhoods conservation between H. dujardini and R. varieornatus.
+To test conservation of gene neighborhoods, we asked whether genes found together in H. dujardini were also found close together in R. varieornatus.
 Taking the set of genes on each long H. dujardini scaffold, we identified the locations of the reciprocal best BLAST hit orthologues in R. varieornatus, and counted the maximal proportion mapping to one R. varieornatus scaffold.
 H. dujardini scaffolds were binned and counted by this proportion.
 As short scaffolds, with fewer genes, might bias this analysis, we performed analyses independently on scaffolds with >10 genes and scaffolds with >20 genes.

 Whole genome alignments of R. varieornatus and H. dujardini using Murasaki [60] revealed a low level of synteny but evidence for conserved linkage at the genome scale, with little conservation of gene order beyond a few loci.
 For example, comparison of R. varieornatus Scaffold002 of with H. dujardini scaffold0001 showed linkage, with many orthologous (genome-wide bidirectional best BLAST hit) loci across ~1.7 Mb of the H. dujardini genome (Figure 1A).
 A high proportion of orthologues of genes located on the same scaffold in H. dujardini were also in one scaffold in R. varieornatus, implying that intrachromosomal rearrangement may be the reason for the low level of synteny (Figure 1C).